Flowering Plants

 Grow a charmer

-You can add gorgeous winter colour into low light areas in your garden with hellebores.
+You can add gorgeous winter colour into low light areas in your garden with Hellebores.
 Also known as 'winter roses', they are perfect for growing in full to partly shaded spots such as underneath the canopies of trees or in a pot on a shady patio.
-They are a delight during the cooler months of the year, putting on a prolific display of large, bell shaped flowers right throughout winter and into early spring.
+They are a delight during the cooler months of the year, putting on a prolific display of large, bell-shaped flowers right throughout winter and into early spring.

 Hellebore 'Charmer' (pictured above) is a spectacular hellebore from Plant Growers Australia.
 It has masses of delicately mottled burgundy-red flowers that sit neatly above the lush green foliage.
 Growing to around 30 cm high and 50 cm wide, it has a smaller and more compact habit than other hellebores.